 - Cook for about 7min at 170°C.

-Note: Royal ice cream is cooked when it is lightly golden.
+Note: royal icing is cooked when it is lightly golden.

-On a plate, poach the creamy, add the pear, and fix dried ice chips, cover with syrup.
-You can decorate with red fruits and mint leaf.
+On a plate, poach the creamy, add the pear, and fix shavings of dried ice, drizzle with syrup.
+You can decorate with red fruit and mint leaf.

 This dessert will go very well with a bottle of Pomerol from Château des Annereaux: A silky, delicate and slightly smoky wine, ready to drink.
-SILVER medal at the "Pleasure Prize 2015" competition in Bettane and Desseauve 88/100 WINE ENTHUSIAST.
+SILVER medal at the "Prix Plaisir 2015" competition of Bettane et Desseauve 88/100 WINE ENTHUSIAST.